Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 Note that the Class is using a state array variable which is the same size as the filter length.

-The image below depicts how the the Overlap-save algorithm processes input data to generate output blocks of 128 sample each:
+The image below depicts how the Overlap-save algorithm processes input data to generate output blocks of 128 sample each:

 ![](./Images/overlap_save.png)

-Note the second class that applies the filter coefficinets is using a non-default constrcutor to initialize a static array with the freqency domain filter coefficinets.
-The image below depicts the block mask where the filter coefficients is passed to the constrcutor.
+Note the second class that applies the filter coefficients is using a non-default constructor to initialize a static array with the frequency domain filter coefficients.
+The image below depicts the block mask where the filter coefficients is passed to the constructor.

 <img src="./Images/constructor.png" width="600">